District 41 Historyupdated June 2014

 The new Glen Ellyn Jr. High School (now Hadley) opened.
 The old junior high was re-designated Duane Street School and housed fifth and sixth graders from the south side of the district.
 Also this year, Spalding School was built in the northeast corner of the district on land that had been donated by Mrs. Roy G. Spalding in memory of her husband.

-Spalding School was dedicated, and the construction of Churchill School began.
+Spalding School was dedicated, and construction of Churchill School began.

 Churchill School opened.